 The consensus view is that AI is disrupting asset management.
-I take the contrarian view: it will be years before such disruption occurs.
+Angelo Calvello takes the contrarian view: it will be years before such disruption occurs.

-There is no doubt that i) traditional investment methods and tools have failed us (and this failure has adversely affected the lives of millions of pensioners, students, and other beneficiaries); ii) we are in dire need of new, innovative approaches to solving investment problems: and iii) AI (which for me includes both non-traditional data and the new, powerful computational methods used to extract insights from these data) holds the promise of providing such innovation.
+There’s no doubt that traditional investment methods and tools have failed us (and this failure has adversely affected the lives of millions of pensioners, students, and other beneficiaries).
+We are in dire need of new, innovative approaches to solving investment problems; AI (including both nontraditional data and the new, powerful computational methods used to extract insights from this data) holds the promise of providing such innovation.

-True adoption requires true disruption and given that asset managers have a hegemonic market position, earn a 30% profit margin on mediocre to disappointing investment products, and are not seeing a wholesale dislocation of their client base, they have little incentive to self-initiate such disruption.
+True adoption requires true disruption, and given that asset managers have a hegemonic market position, earn a 30% profit margin on mediocre to disappointing investment products, and aren’t seeing a wholesale dislocation of their client base, they have little incentive to self-initiate such disruption.

-My conclusion is that asset managers will inevitably but slowly and haltingly incorporate AI into their investment processes in a meaningful manner.
+Angelo explains why asset managers will inevitably (but slowly and haltingly) incorporate AI into their investment processes in a meaningful manner.
 (But expect the hand waving and misdirection to continue unabated.)
-However, this incorporation could be accelerated by the entrance of an external AI-based actor (e., g., see my article on Kai Fu Lee) or the success of AI-based investment startups.
+Angelo argues that this incorporation could be accelerated by the entrance of an external AI-based actor (see his article on Kai Fu Lee) or the success of AI-based investment startups.

-(Please note that the presentation’s scope is using AI directly to make investment decisions; it does not discuss how AI could improve investment operations, compliance, or other critical but non-investment processes.
-Moreover, the presentation’s focus is institutional investment management—the large pools of assets like pension funds, endowments, sovereign wealth funds managed for the benefit of others.
-The presentation will not discuss retail applications of AI like robo advisors, as these are trivial from a technological perspective.)
+Please note that the presentation’s scope is using AI directly to make investment decisions; it does not discuss how AI could improve investment operations, compliance, or other critical but noninvestment processes.
+Moreover, the presentation’s focus is institutional investment management—the large pools of assets like pension funds, endowments, and sovereign wealth funds managed for the benefit of others.
+The presentation will not discuss retail applications of AI like roboadvisors, as these are trivial from a technological perspective.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?